Call of Duty: Elite: Connectivity

 Call of Duty: Elite has a console app for the Xbox 360 and PlayStation 3 versions of the game.
 The console app allows users to access Call of Duty: Elite on their consoles.
 Elite has a mobile app which allows users to access Call of Duty: Elite on their smartphones.
 In addition to this Elite has Facebook integration which allows users with Facebook accounts to see their Facebook friends when they come online to any Call of Duty title and allows them to invite their friends to a lobby from the Facebook app.
 This is now deactivated.

 Elite content releases

-Elite offerd access to downloadable content (DLC), that was called Content Drops, including extra missions and new multiplayer maps.
+Elite offered access to downloadable content (DLC), that was called Content Drops, including extra missions and new multiplayer maps.
 These Drops began with the introduction of the multiplayer maps of Liberation and Piazza being made available to Xbox 360 players on January 24, 2012 and to PlayStation 3 players in February 2012.

 The Elite website promised access to "20 new multiplayer maps, Special Ops missions and more" during the Season of Content in 2012.
 But revealed in Robert Bowling's Twitter page (@fourzerotwo) that there is to be 24 plus content for the 2012 season.